pachterlab/kallisto/starting.md

     NM_173860       849     671.903 962     236182
     NR_003084       1640    1462.9  0.00787013      0.887453

 The file is tab delimited so that it can easily parsed.
-It can also be analyzed with the __sleuth__ tool.
+The output can also be analyzed with the __sleuth__ tool.

  The `run_info.json` file contains a summary of the run, including data on the number targets used for quantification, the number of bootstraps performed, the version of the program used and how it was called.
 You should see this: